AllenSWDB/allenswdb.github.io/databook/anatomy/microns-em/key-tables.md

 There are several tables that contain information about the cell type of neurons in the dataset, with each table representing a different method of doing the classificaiton.
 Because each method requires a different kind of information, not all cells are present in all tables.
-Each of the cell types tables has the same format and in all cases the `id` column references the nucleus id of the cell in questio
+Each of the cell types tables has the same format and in all cases the `id` column references the nucleus id of the cell in question.

 ### Manual Cell Types (V1 Column)